MichaelMMacLeod/utrl/README.md

   // (list 1 2 3 a b c)
   ```

 I consider `utrl` more of an art project than a useful tool.
-It's asthetically pleasing, but a royal pain to use. `utrl` lacks almost every built-in feature that one would expect out of a programming language including types, numbers, booleans, structs, and so on.
+It's asthetically pleasing, but a royal pain to use. `utrl` lacks almost every built-in feature one would expect out of a programming language including types, numbers, booleans, structs, and so on.
 That being said, it *is* possible with enough effort to write some [interesting programs](#examples). `utrl` is Turing-complete, and while I do not have a rigorous proof of this, I have written a [brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreter in it, which can be found [here](./test/programs/brainfuck.defs).

-Possibly the only advantage `utrl` has over other languages is that it produces [helpful error messages](#error-code-index) at the right time.
+Possibly the only advantage `utrl` has over other languages is that it produces [helpful error messages](#error-code-index) at the (arguably) *correct* time.
 Errors with `utrl` definitions are detected when definitions are compiled as opposed to when they are used.
 This is different from Rust and Racket which both (as of 2024) detect some errors only when a macro is *used*, and not when it is *defined*:

 - Rust
   ```rust